İskenderun

-The settlement was founded by Alexander the Great in 333 BC.
-The city was controlled by the Seleucids, which later ceded it to the Roman Empire.
-After the defeat of the Byzantines in the 8th century the Caliphate gained control of the city.
-During the First Crusade Alexandretta came under the control of the Principality of Antioch.
-The Mamluk Sultanate established control by conquering the crusader state.
-In the 15th century Ottoman Empire took control of the city, which held it until the early 20th century.
-During the First World War, the United Kingdom and France invaded the region.
-Until 1938, it remained as a sanjak of the French Syrian mandate.
-France granted independence to the sanjak, leading the formation of the Hatay State, which in turn united with Turkey on July 5, 1939.
+The city's history dates back to 333 BC, when it was founded by Alexander the Great as Alexandretta.
+It subsequently fell under Seleucid rule before being conquered by the Romans.
+After defeating the Byzantines in the 8th century, the Abbasid Caliphate gained control of the city.
+During the First Crusade, it came under the control of the Principality of Antioch before being captured by the Mamluk Sultanate.

+By the 15th century, the Ottomans had conquered the city, maintaining control over it until the partition of the Ottoman Empire after the Allied victory in World War I. It subsequently became a sanjak in the French mandate of Syria until 1938, when France granted the region independence.
+The city became part of the Hatay State which in turn united with Turkey in 1939.

 Name

-The city was founded as Alexandria (Ἀλεξάνδρεια) to commemorate Alexander the Great’s victory over the Persian Darius III at Issus (Cilicia) in (333 BC).
+The city was founded as Alexandria (Ἀλεξάνδρεια) to commemorate Alexander the Great's victory over the Persian Darius III at Issus (Cilicia) in (333 BC).
 Starting in the Middle Ages, Western pilgrims used the diminutive Romance form Alexandretta.

 History

 Antiquity

 İskenderun preserves the name, but probably not the exact site, of Alexandria ad Issum.
-The settlement was founded by Alexander the Great in 333 BC to supersede Myriandus as the key to the Syrian Gates, about 37 km (23 miles) south of the scene of his victory at the Battle of Issus against the Persian King Darius III.
+The settlement was so called having been founded by Alexander the Great in 333 BC to supersede Myriandus as the key to the Syrian Gates, about 37 km (23 miles) south of the scene of his victory at the Battle of Issus against the Persian King Darius III.
 Alexander camped in the highlands of İskenderun, around Esentepe, and then ordered the city to be established and named Alexandria. İskenderun is one of many cities founded on Alexander's orders, including Alexandria, Egypt.
-A memorial, a monument and a bronze statue for the victory raised at the city, and Herodian writes that they were there even at his time, ca. 200 AD.

-The importance of the place comes from its relation to the Syrian Gates, the easiest approach to the open ground of Hatay Province and Aleppo.
+The importance of the place comes from its relation to the aforesaid Syrian Gates, the easiest approach to the open ground of Hatay Province and Aleppo.
+Because of its hilly, rough surroundings, the city also went by the name of Alexandria Scabiosa ('Alexandria the Mountainous').